Explore your quest on an adventure of a lifetime.

 Boudhanath Stupa, one of the largest stupas in the world (and the biggest in Nepal).
 A UNESCO World Heritage Site and spiritual heart of Tibetan Buddhism in Nepal.
 Pilgrims believe that simply walking around it (doing kora) brings merit and peace.
 Said to house relics of the Buddha himself, its construction dates back to the 5th century CE.

-Day 3: Kathmandu to Keyrong
+Day 3 or 4: Kathmandu to Keyrong

 -